Clomez/Node-browser-gui-scanner/README.md

 INSTALL
 //////////////////<br><br>

- - Remember to change mysql access info
+ - 1. Remember to change mysql access info
- - Remember to make databases, Default is MySQL
+ - 2. Remember to make databases, Default is MySQL
+ - 2.5 there is simple templates for db creation in dependences
+ - 3. run "npm install"
- - Should be as easy as running index.js on your server
+ - 4. Should be as easy as running index.js on your server